 If you like the idea of a shiny smile and the fastest treatment times in the business, byte might just be a great option for you.

 SmileDirectClub is the most experienced, well-known home aligner option on the market.
 Established in 2014, they’ve transformed over 750,000 smiles to date.
 They offer attractive aligners and a nighttime-only option if you’d like to skip the standard daytime use.

 - SmileDirectClub uses a slightly-matte plastic in their aligners, which matches the matte surfaces of real teeth.

 - Like byte, their nighttime-only aligners only require you to wear them for 10 hours per day (presumably while you sleep) instead of the standard 22 hours per day.
 So if you’d rather not wear aligners to work, school, or anywhere else, you don’t have to!

-- Like most other clear aligners, SmileDirectClub’s are relatively stain-resistant, although you should still remove them before eating or drinking.
+- Similar to other clear aligners, SmileDirectClub’s are relatively stain-resistant, although you should still remove them before eating or drinking.

 - SmileDirectClub’s aligners are also cut straight across rather than along the gum line, making them slightly more visible, but also potentially more effective.

-- As of Fall, 2019, SmileDirectClub will no longer be working with its longtime manufacturer Aligntech (the company behind Invisalign), so their aligner appearance and quality could change in the coming months.
+- As of Fall, 2019, SmileDirectClub will no longer be working with its longtime manufacturer Align Technology (the company behind Invisalign), so their aligner appearance and quality could change in the coming months.

-Smilelove’s primary claim to fame is their consistently low promotional prices.
+AlignerCo’s primary claim to fame is their consistently low promotional prices.
 And while they often deliver the most cost-effective clear aligner option, they also make a good looking, highly-discreet aligner.
-Their marketing campaigns claim that Smilelove aligners are less visible than the competitors, but this is subject to personal preference.
+Their website claims that they make the “world’s clearest aligners,” although it’s personal preference as to whether this makes them better looking.

-- Smilelove aligners use a smooth, translucent plastic that they claim is less visible.
+- AlignerCo aligners use a smooth, translucent plastic that they claim is less visible.
 Some customers prefer this reflective material because they love the way it makes their smile “gleam.”